ymyke/witmo/README.md

 # 🎮 Witmo - your personal g{ai}ming coach 🎓

-Witmo is your friendly AI-powered gaming coach: it captures gameplay images, analyzes your situation, and gives you specific, spoiler-aware advice — just like a pro gamer buddy!
+Witmo is your friendly AI-powered gaming coach: it captures gameplay images, analyzes your situation, and gives you specific, spoiler-aware advice — just like a pro gamer buddy.

 ![Witmo Banner](https://via.placeholder.com/800x200?text=Witmo+-+AI+Gaming+Coach)